 Project 3 will guide you on how to use machine learning techniques for predictive analysis, using R, and then depicting the results and price trends on a predictive dashboard using TIBCO Spotfire.
 It will also guide you on how to receive alerts of your predictions on a mobile app using Kony Mobile Fabric.

 Target audience: The first part of Project 3 requires basic familiarity with the concepts of machine learning and data visualization.
 This project is specifically targeted at developers and data scientists.
-The second part of project 3, which includes mobile app development, is also aimed at front-end/mobile app developers.
+The second part of Project 3, which includes mobile app development, is also aimed at front-end/mobile app developers.

-The Project 3 guide is saved in the Git repository under this name:
+The Project 3 guide is saved in the Git repository under this name:Machine Learning and, Reporting .pdf

-ML, Reporting and BYOD-Integrating AWS Services and Marketplace Solutions to Deploy a BYOD-Cloud Based Analytical System - An End to End Solution.pdf

 Architecture Diagram